Marjorie Bear Don't Walk

-Marjorie Bear Don't Walk (born 1946) is an Ojibwa-Salish health care professional and Native American fashion designer.
+Marjorie Bear Don't Walk (born 1946), born Marjorie Rose Mitchell, is an Ojibwa-Salish health care professional and Native American fashion designer.
 She is most known as an advocate for reforms in the Indian Health Service, and specifically the care of urban Native Americans.
 In addition, she is a fashion designer who has targeted career women, designing professional attire which incorporated traditional techniques into her clothing.

 Personal life

 Early life

 Marjorie Bear Don't Walk, born Marjorie Rose Mitchell, was born in 1946 in Aberdeen, Washington to Jane (Whitworth) and Jack Mitchell.
 She is an enrolled member of the Confederated Salish and Kootenai Tribe and her heritage includes Chippewa (Michif Ojibwe) ancestry.
 She grew up with three brothers, Gary, George and Robert, in Dixon (now known as Sčilíp), Hot Springs, Perma, and Ronan, Montana.
 During their childhood, their mother had tuberculosis, and the children were sent to an American Indian boarding school, which operated as the Ursuline Academy, in St. Ignatius.